mnot/I-D/dnsop-onion-tld/draft.md

-Also, users need be aware of the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between facebookcorewwwi.onion and facebookcorewwwi.onion.cab).
+Also, users need be aware of the difference between a .onion name used and accessed directly via Tor-capable software, versus .onion subdomains of other TLDs and providers (e.g., the difference between example.onion and example.onion.tld).

 The cryptographic label for an .onion name is constructed by hashing the public key of the service with SHA1, truncating the output of the hash to 80 bits in